isabellecda/writeups/TryHackMe/Brainstorm/README.md

 ![debuggereip](imgs/debuggereip.png?raw=true)

-Verifying our memory disposition (right-click on 'ESP' → Follow in Dump), we could see that the application broke at aproximaly 4096 bytes (1000h):
+Verifying our memory disposition (right-click on 'ESP' → Follow in Dump), we could see that the application broke at approximately 4096 bytes (1000h):

 ![debuggeresp](imgs/debuggeresp.png?raw=true)

 Now it was time to try to find out where in our sent content was the EIP, or, as also known, find out what was the EIP offset.

 I restarted the application on the debugger and sent a cyclic string from my Kali Linux:
 ```